-Jeff Thompson is an artist, programmer, hacker, and educator based in the NYC area.
-He is currently Assistant Professor and Program Director of Visual Art & Technology at the Stevens Institute of Technology in Hoboken, New Jersey and artist-in-residence at Bell Labs.
+Jeff Thompson (b.
+1982, Minneapolis/USA) is an artist, programmer, and educator based in the NYC area.
+His work explores collaboration with, empathy for, and the poetics of computers and technological systems.
+Through code, sculpture, sound, and performance, Thompson's work uses conceptual processes like remix, translation, and visualization to physicalize and give materiality to otherwise invisible processes.
+He is currently Assistant Professor and Program Director of Visual Art & Technology at the Stevens Institute of Technology, and co-founded the experimental curatorial project Drift Station.

 Emails often contain tiny 1×1-pixel transparent or hidden images called “web beacons” used to track when the message has been opened.
 I gathered all 12,383 of these pixels in my email inbox and deleted mail folder.
 They were etched into a piece of clear acrylic and shown leaning against the wall, an accumulation of invisible yet real objects.